umts/GISMap/README.md

 $ yarn run build
 ```

 The built site will be in the `out/` directory.
-Serve it with:
+You can start a web server with:

 ```
 $ yarn run serve
 ```

+And view the application at http://localhost:8080/

 ## Reference
 * [TypeScript Docs (see the handbook)](https://www.typescriptlang.org/docs/home.html)